nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_ctrl_srv.rst

 .. figure:: images/bt_mesh_light_ctrl_nodes.svg
    :alt: Light Lightness Control Server node organization

-The dimmer devices that want to override the light level of the Lightness Server can publish directly to the Lightness Server.
+The dimmer devices that want to override the light level of the Light Lightness Server can publish directly to it.
-This disengages the Light LC Server, and the Lightness Server operates independently until the Light LC Server is explicitly re-enabled.
+This disengages the Light LC Server, and the Light Lightness Server operates independently until the Light LC Server is explicitly re-enabled.

 .. _bt_mesh_light_ctrl_srv_composition_state_machine: